Search

 Gather the equipment you need for soap swirling and discover a ‘slow moving’ soap recipe perfect for creating advanced swirls.

-Making detailed swirls in cold process soap requires a few pieces of additional equipment.
-Luckily it’s easy and inexpensive to obtain and you may already have some of it at home.
+• Equipment for making swirls – it’s easy and inexpensive to obtain, and you may already have some of it at home.

 Module 6: Loaf Mold Swirl Techniques

-Drop swirls are simple and easy-to-make designs in cold process soap.
-The soap mixture is divided into two or more parts, each part colored differently.
-The soap is then poured into a loaf mold, in smaller portions, rotating the colors.
+• Drop swirl technique where your soap mixture is divided into differently colored parts and poured into a loaf mold, in smaller portions, rotating the colors.

-Soap mixtures of different colors are mixed ‘in the pot’ as opposed to in the mold.
-Some of the soap colors blend with the others whilst some remain separated, creating a lovely effect.
+• In-the-pot swirl technique where soap mixtures of different colors are mixed ‘in the pot’ as opposed to in the mold, creating a lovely effect.

 Module 7: Advanced Loaf Mold Swirl Techniques

 Build on your skills by learning the Taiwan swirl and hanger swirl techniques, which are a little more advanced.
-Marvel at the stunning soap you create!
-Then master the challenging secret swirl.
+Marvel at the stunning soap you create and then master the challenging secret swirl.

-A very elegant soap swirl and fairly easy to make in a loaf mold.
-A rod is used in a specific way to create a swirl pattern.
+• Taiwan swirl technique where a rod is used in a specific way to create a swirl pattern.

-The secret swirl is a challenging swirl that requires good experience with soap making.
-It is called a secret (or hidden) swirl since the swirling result is not visible until the soap is cut into bars.
+• Secret swirl technique where the swirling result is not visible until the soap is cut into bars.

 Module 8: Slab Mold Swirl Techniques